Super-Code774/py-create/README.md

 ## About

-`py-create` is a repository for creating Python projects.
-This repository contains scripts and configurations to streamline the project creation process.
+`py-create` is a repository for creating Python projects and install dependencies in a clic

 ## Features